 Welcome!
 Whether you've just moved to Sylva, are just visiting, or have lived here your entire life, we're glad you're here and welcome you to join us as we seek to know and follow Jesus Christ.

 This page has some basic information about our life together.
-Scroll down to read more, and give us a call or drop by the church if we can answer any other questions for you.
+Scroll down to read more.
+Better yet, give us a call or drop by the church to get to know us in person.

 We gather every Sunday morning for study, prayer, worship, and fellowship.
 Our Sunday School classes meet at 9:45 a.m. in various locations.
 Our Worship Service begins at 11:00 a.m. in the church sanctuary, which is on the left as you walk through the church's main entrance.
 We encourage you to wear what is comfortable for you.
 Click here to learn more about worship at FPC.